By-the-book Vatican braces for unscripted papacy

-VATICAN CITY (Reuters) - The Vatican, an age-old institution used to having almost everything done by the book, is bracing for the unscripted papacy.
+VATICAN CITY, March 14 (Reuters) - The Vatican, an age-old institution used to having almost everything done by the book, is bracing for the unscripted papacy.

 In less than 24 hours after he became the first non-European pope in some 1,300 years, Francis seemed to break more rules than his predecessor did in eight years.